What’s the Difference and Who to Use?

 You wouldn’t be the first person to ask that question.
 To clarify any questions that people have, we are going to look at the pros and cons of each when selling or buying your property so that you can make the most informed decision.

-When acting on behalf of a buyer, the conveyancer is going to perform a range of tasks that facilitate the purchase process.
-It doesn’t matter if you have a conveyancer or a solicitor; the tasks performed will be the same.
+When acting on behalf of a buyer, the conveyancer/solicitor is going to perform a range of tasks that facilitate the purchase process:

 - Clarify, draft and lodge all of the relevant documentation for the sale, including the memorandum of transfer and the contract of sale